CoreumFoundation/coreumbridge-xrpl/spec/spec.md

 Both fees will be taken from the amount a user sends.
 The bridging fees are distributed across the relayer addresses after the execution of the sending, and locked until a relayer manually requests it.
 After such a request the accumulated bridging fee will be distributed equally to the current relayer addresses.
-The transfer fee (if applied) is burnt once we create the pending operation to send the tokens back to the user on XRPL.
+The transfer fee (if applied) is burnt/sent back once we receive the evidences that the operation was successful/rejected on the XRPL.

 ###### Fee charging from XRPL to Coreum